microsoft/fhir-loader/scripts/Readme.md

 ./deployFhirBulk.bash -i <subscriptionId> -g <resourceGroupName> -l <resourceGroupLocation> -n <deployPrefix> -k <keyVaultName> -o <fhir or proxy>
 ```

+Optional Parameters details:-
+- **subscriptionId** - The unique identifier for your Azure subscription.
+- **resourceGroupName** - Name of the Resource Group where all the resources will be deployed.
+- **resourceGroupLocation** - Location where the resources will be deployed.
+- **deployPrefix** - This prefix will be appended to all the resources created while deployment.
+- **keyVaultName** - Name of the Key Vault which will be created while deployment.
+- **fhir or proxy** - Use `proxy` if Smart on FHIR Proxy is enabled; otherwise, use `fhir` when running the script.

 Azure Components installed
  - Function App with App Insights and Storage